kofrasa/mingo/README.md

 ### Using $jsonSchema operator

-To use the `$jsonSchema` operator, you must register your own `JsonSchemaValidator` using the options.
+To use the `$jsonSchema` operator, you must register your own `JsonSchemaValidator` in the options.
-This library does not provide schema validation out of the box which allows users to use their preferred libraries and schema format.
+No default implementation is provided out of the box so users can use a library with their preferred schema format.

 The example below uses [Ajv](https://www.npmjs.com/package/ajv) to implement schema validation.